deviodigital/dispensary-age-verification/readme.txt

 == Installation ==

-1. Upload `dispensary-age-verification` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to `Plugins -> Add New` and search for `Dispensary Age Verification`.
+2. Install & Activate the **Dispensary Age Verification** plugin.
+3. Customize the settings by going to `Appearance -> Customize -> Age Verification`.

 == Screenshots ==